bdeployteam/bdeploy/doc/retypeuser/user/central.md

 - The `MANAGED` server needs to share some details about itself with the `CENTRAL` server.
 This happens either via drag & drop of an element from the `MANAGED` servers Web UI to the `CENTRAL` servers Web UI, or manually by downloading the `MANAGED` servers information and dropping that file to the `CENTRAL` servers Web UI.
 - On the `CENTRAL` server, you will choose the **Instance Group** which should be attached.
 The **Instance Group** _must_ exist on the `CENTRAL` server.
 If the `MANAGED` server happens to have an **Instance Group** of the same name already (i.e. if the `MANAGED` server was migrated from `STANDALONE`), this is perfectly fine - **Instances** in this **Instance Group** will not be lost, they will be attached to the `CENTRAL` server instead.
 - The `CENTRAL` server will try to contact the `MANAGED` server.
-You can provide an alternate URL to accomodate for hostname differences (different DNS, NAT, VPN, etc.) before it does so.
+You can provide an alternative URL to accomodate for hostname differences (different DNS, NAT, VPN, etc.) before it does so.
 - Once contacted, the `CENTRAL` server will push the **Instance Group** meta-data to the `MANAGED` server, as the information on the `CENTRAL` is the single source of **Instance Group** configuration.
 - Finally, the `CENTRAL` server will fetch all potentially existing **Instance** information from the `MANAGED` server.
 This is only relevant if the `MANAGED` server was migrated from `STANDALONE` mode before.